-Knott Tones is a new music series with the Ligeti Quartet that features Mandhira De Saram and Patrick Dawkins violin, Richard Jones viola, Valerie Welbanks on cello and the studio recording features Alicja Pilarczyk as guest violin.
+Knott Tones is a new future album with the Ligeti Quartet that features Mandhira De Saram and Patrick Dawkins violin, Richard Jones viola, Valerie Welbanks on cello and the studio recording features Alicja Pilarczyk as guest violin.
 Approaching the quartet as an extension of my limbs, I map polyrhythmic language on an interactive electro-acoustic drum kit (contact microphones) which is later structured with collected tone rows, polytemporal rhythms and aleatoric comprovisation.

 The relationship with the Ligeti Quartet began with 2015 London and the Netherlands performances of A Gambler’s Hand, a suite of pieces for amplified string quartet and drums, largely composed but with improvisational sections (third stream uniting jazz and classical forms and approaches), inspired equally by the great string quartet tradition (Beethoven and Bartok in particular).